CaitlinCollins/Password-Generator/README.md

 [Deploy Link](https://github.com/CaitlinCollins/Password-Generator#deploy-link)
 ## Description ##
-The purpose of this project was to create an application that generates a random password by modifyig the starter code provided.
+The purpose of this project was to create an application that generates a random password by modifying the starter code provided.
 The user is given the choice of character length and which character groups they would like to be included in the password.
 ## Javascript Tools ##
 * Functions
 * While Loops